Simplex-to-Euclidean Bijections for Categorical Flow Matching: METHOD

 The full method is characterized in Algorithms~\ref{alg:train} and \ref{alg:sample}.
 The method can be used in two ways: When the data are discrete categorical observations, we apply Dirichlet interpolation during training and recover categories at sampling via the $\arg\max$ operator.
 For compositional data (e.g. Fig.~\ref{fig:checkboard}) the interpolation step is not needed.
 In both cases, sampling from the underlying continuous model requires solving an ODE as usual; we use standard numerical solvers such as Euler or Dormand–Prince.

 We cannot directly evaluate the categorical probability $\Pr(C=k)$, since the model only defines a continuous density on the interior.
 We do not need it for learning (training uses the interpolated points) or sampling (obtained by the $\arg\max$-operation) and it is not provided by many alternatives either.
-For example, \citet{Cheng2024} only provides an overly loose lower bound (see Supplement for a demonstration).
-For evaluation we hence need to estimate $\Pr(C=k)$.
+For example, \citet{Cheng2024} only provides an overly loose lower bound (see Supplement~\ref{app:cat_probs} for a demonstration).
+Nonetheless, for evaluation it is useful to estimate $\Pr(C=k)$

 Proposition~\ref{prop:interpolation} implies that for any $\alpha>1$ the true density of the interpolated data $q_{\mathrm{true}}(\boldsymbol{x})$ is a mixture of $K$ Dirichlets, with the modes at the expected values $\boldsymbol{\mu}^{(k)}:= \lambda \boldsymbol{e}_k + (1-\lambda)\tfrac{1}{K}$.
 Evaluating at $\boldsymbol{\mu}^{(k)}$, we have $\Pr(C{=}k) = \tfrac{q_{\mathrm{true}}(\boldsymbol{\mu}^{(k)})}{q_{\lambda}(\boldsymbol{\mu}^{(k)}\mid \boldsymbol{e}_k)}$, which naturally leads to the estimator